 Hare focuses on three themes in Barth’s treatment of God’s command: “the particularity of God’s commands, our freedom in response to the command, and our access to the command.”
 Barth suggests that the simple fact that we are commanded implies several things.
 First, God’s commands are given to particular people at a particular time.
 They are given to “responders,” who are “centers of agency.”
 Being commanded further implies that we can be obedient and bring about change in the world.
 We must also persist through time, through the hearing of the command to the realization of it.
 God’s command of us also suggests that we are sufficiently free to obey or not.
 And, if God commands us, we must be competent users of language to be able to understand the command.

 The first Barthian theme that Hare explores is the particularity of the command (and this is the subject of section 1).
 Though there is a universal command to respect life, God commands specific persons.
 This respect begins with respect for one’s own life.
 But what does it mean to respect one’s own life?
 Barth rejects the notion that the substance of this command can be fleshed out through autonomous human reason.
-To attempt to establish what one must do on our own steam is both a denial of what we are (finite and fallible creatures) and a denial of who God is (utterly sovereign).
+To attempt to establish what one must do on her own steam is both a denial of what she is (a finite and fallible creature) and a denial of who God is (utterly sovereign).
 Further, Barth holds that God’s has a highly specific form of life for every person.
 It is this form of life to which God calls us, and not to some merely general human good.
 Therefore, God’s plan cannot be captured in generalized statements about what humans ought to be.
 Rather, God has intimate and specific desires for each individual.
 We relate to God not only as a species, but person to person in the mode of “Thou-I.” Barth thinks we ought to allow God to completely determine for us what we are to do in every situation because of who he is and what we are in relation to him.

 Hare argues that in this regard Barth stands more in the tradition of Scotus than of Aristotle and Plato.
 Rather than think that all humans have the same essence, Barth holds that each human being is a unique essence and this distinguishes them from other human beings (each person is a “haecceity”).
 Humanity shares a common nature, but we each have a distinct essence.
 Hare quotes the passage from Revelation that teaches that God has a name for each human written on a white stone.
 Hare suggests this name is a representation of God’s purpose for our life and our haecceities.
 It is something only God knows and if we are going to live according to it, we must rely on God’s commands to us.
 For Barth, the end of man is to love God and others in a particular way as a reflection of the love in the Trinity.